 Joshua Ploeg is the the traveling vegan chef.
 When not touring the world, he is a personal chef and delighter of secret cafe goers in Los Angeles.
-This tour celebrates the release of his newest title, This Ain’t No Picnic: Your Punk Rock Vegan Cookbook.
+His eighth and newest cookbook is This Ain’t No Picnic: Your Punk Rock Vegan Cookbook.
 He lives in California.

 Aaron Cynic is an independent journalist and activist from Chicago.
 He writes regularly for Chicagoist and the Diatribe Media collective.
 His work has also appeared on Shareable, Truthout, Z Magazine and in numerous other publications and zines.
 When he isn’t documenting Dinner and Bikes through blogging, audio, video, and photos, he’ll be driving the van, managing our traveling bookstore, and smiling a lot.

 Ruby is a Public Access Certified medical alert dog.
-Her job on tour is to be Joe’s personal assistant.
+Her job is to be Joe’s personal assistant.
 Her hobbies including eating and snacking.
 When off duty, her favorite food is peanut butter and her favorite activity is napping.